hank-ai/darknet/README.md

 sudo dpkg -i darknet-VERSION.deb
 ```

-If you are using an older version of CMake, such as the one with Ubuntu 18.04 or 20.04, then you'll need to upgrade CMake before you can run the `cmake` command above.
+If you are using an older version of CMake then you'll need to upgrade CMake before you can run the `cmake` command above.
 Upgrading CMake on Ubuntu can be done with the following commands:

 ```sh
 sudo apt-get purge cmake